Table of Contents

 Basically, the installation script will attempt to automate the following tasks:

-- Install and configure a MySQL server (used by ClusterControl to store monitoring data).
+- Install and configure a MySQL/MariaDB server (used by ClusterControl to store management and monitoring data).

-- Install and configure the ClusterControl controller package via the package manager.
+- Install and configure the ClusterControl packages via the package manager.

 - Install ClusterControl dependencies via the package manager.